-Naos is based on an open, service-oriented, and modular architecture.
+Naos is based on a cloud-native, open, scalable and modular architecture.
 It is designed to take full advantage of the extensive computing power of cloud computing as well as operators’ on-site application servers.
-It is capable of processing large amounts of radio access network and geographic data, and performing large-scale complex calculations made accessible to external applications through dedicated APIs and services.
+It is capable of processing large amounts of radio access network and geographic data, and performing large-scale complex calculations, controlled by a set of workflow management tools, or enterprise applications through powerful REST APIs and services.

-The Naos ACP (Automatic Cell Planning) module enables automated decision-making processes.
-Typical Naos ACP use cases include the automation of 5G site selection, routine optimisation of network parameters, and more
+Naos ACP (Automatic Cell Planning) enables automated decision-making processes.
+Typical Naos ACP use cases include the automation of 5G site selection, routine optimisation of 4G and legacy technology networks, and more.

-The Naos ARA (Automatic Resource Allocation) module enables automated PCI and PRACH RSI planning for 4G and 5G networks.
+Naos ARA (Automatic Resource Allocation) enables automated PCI and PRACH RSI planning for 4G and 5G networks.

-The Naos Live module allows operators to integrate live network data such as UE/cell/MDT traces and crowdsourced data into Naos’s advanced planning and optimisation features..
+Naos Live allows operators to integrate live network data such as UE/cell/MDT traces and crowdsourced data into Naos’s advanced planning and optimisation features.